acts-project/acts/docs/core/propagation.md

 Propagator<Navigator, Stepper>
 ```

-Additional to these mandatory components the propagator can be equipped with **Actors** and **Aborters** to allow for custom behaviour.
+Additional to these mandatory components, the propagator can be equipped with **Actors** and **Aborters** to allow for custom behaviour.
 These are function objects that are hooked in the propagation loop.
 Actors just perform some action on the propagator state (e.g. the {class}`Acts::KalmanFitter` is an actor), aborts can abort propagation (e.g., the {class}`Acts::PathLimitReached`).

 The propagator exposes its state to the actors and aborters as arguments to `operator()`.
 Actors must define a default-constructable `result_type`, which can be modified in each call: